CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/04-Tutorials/Cambria_Cluster_CloudExtend_User_Manual/index.md

   https://www.linode.com/docs/products/tools/cli/guides/install/#install-python-3-and-pip3
 - Choose an Instance Type
-  To find the different types of instances in command prompt use linode-cli linode types
-- Image ID (starts with “private/”).
+  To find the different types of instances in command prompt use linode-cli linode types **- Image ID (starts with “private/”).
 Ex. private/14585314
   To find your Image ID use command “linode-cli images list”
   Or view in Linode dashboard → Images → Deploy to New Linode → the imageID will appear in the URL.
   Example: https://cloud.linode.com/linodes/create/?type=Images&imageID=private/410965
-- Root Password (7–128 characters)
+**- Root Password
+- Create a password for your instance
+- Must be 7–128 characters
+**- Instance Name
-- Instance Name (must be unique)
+- must be unique
+- You cannot have two instances with the same name, or else you will receive an error
+** Region
-- Region (list using “linode-cli regions list”)
+- To find the different types of instances use command “linode-cli regions list”
+- You can also use the table provided in the Setup Guide

 When “Add” is clicked, instances will be automatically launched in Linode portal and added into Linodes tab.